JaredTweed/AudioToTextTranscriber/README.md

 ## How to run

-Got to the flatpak folder, and run `./build.sh`.
+Go to the src, and run `./build.sh`.

 ## Future things to add/fix